 Caug7: C – E – G# - A#

-The only difference between C major and C augmented is that the fifth is raised, or augmented, one semi-step.
+The only difference between C major and C augmented triads is that the fifth is raised, or augmented, one semi-step.
 The augmented seventh chord adds a minor seventh.
-However, it is not as common to write these chords aug7 as +7 or 7#5.
+It is, however, not as common to write these chords aug7 as +7 or 7#5 (even the less correct 7+ occur).

 Formula and steps

 The formula for the aug chord is 1 - 3 - #5.
-There is four half steps to the 2nd note and four half steps to the 3rd.
+There are four half steps to the 2nd note and four half steps to the 3rd.

 Alternative chord symbols

-Besides the aug chord symbol that is presented on this site, you may find the alternative plus symbol (+), as in C+, also being used occasionally.
-A third symbol that occurs less commonly is C(#5) instead for Caug (the reason for "#5" is that the fifth is sharpened).
+Besides the aug chord name that is used on this site, you may find the alternative plus symbol (+), as in C+, being used occasionally.
+A third symbol that occurs less commonly is C(#5) instead for Caug ("#5" indicates that the fifth is sharpenedThe tone is one half step higher).